Location: Beirut is located 33.89 latitudes and 35.49 longitude and it is situated at an elevation of 102 meters above sea level.

-Clothing: Lightweight summer clothing is suitable for summer and heavy winter cloth in winter.
-Swimwear is acceptable on the beach and at the swimming pool.
+Clothing: Lightweight clothing is suitable for summer, heavy clothing for winter.
 Visitors to Beirut should dress modestly, particularly in conservative areas and public places.
 Swimwear is acceptable at the beach or around the swimming pool, but visitors should cover up elsewhere.
 Shorts and T-shirts are suitable attire in many places, although when visiting mosques, religious sites or older parts of the city, both men and women may feel more comfortable wearing loose-fitting clothes that cover shoulders, arms and legs.
 Women will usually be required to wear a headscarf when entering mosques.

 Photography: Normal tourist photography is acceptable, but it is considered offensive to photograph Muslim women.
 It is also courteous to ask permission before photographing men.
 In general, photographs of government buildings, mosques or military installations should not be taken.

-Car Hire: Self-drive cars are widely available, and the rental company will arrange for temporary driving licences for visitors.
+Car Hire: Self-drive cars are widely available and the rental company will arrange temporary driving licenses for visitors.